-Today’s Chrome Beta channel release includes a slew of new developer features to help you make richer, faster and more compelling web content and apps, especially for mobile devices.
+Today’s Chrome Beta channel release includes a ton of new primitives and APIs to simplify development and give developers more control over their web applications.
 Unless otherwise noted, changes described below apply to Chrome for Android, Windows, Mac, Linux, and Chrome OS.

 Other updates in this release

 - The Network Information ("NetInfo") API is now enabled, giving web applications access to the current type of network on a device running Android, iOS, or Chrome OS.
 This could allow an app to only do data-intensive activities such as syncing when connected to a Wi-Fi connection.

 - The addition of the Screen Orientation API allows developers to not only detect whether a device is in portrait or landscape mode, but also lock the screen orientation while a user is within that app.

 - The CSS value "image-rendering: pixelated" is now supported, which allows scaled images to appear to be composed of very large pixels.
 Example use cases include high-performance display of zoomed photos in image editing software without large bandwidth or load time costs.

 - The Encoding API enables the encoding and decoding of data from binary streams, such as converting between a raw ArrayBuffer and a string.

 - The new File interface allows developers to create and interact with File objects in the same way as Blob objects.

 Posted by Andreas Rossberg, Senior Symbolic Software Engineer